 There were instances whenever I visit her that he was also in their house.
 He was often carrying a small leather rectangle black box.
 I was wondering what was inside of that box so I asked Maris: What’s inside of that rectangle box that your uncle often carries with him?
-She told me it’s a Trumpet, she further told me that he’s often in their house to visit her father whose been sick and bedridden and he plays the trumpet for his brother (Odon Letim +).
+She told me it’s a Trumpet, Maris further told me that he’s often in their house to visit her father whose been sick and bedridden and he plays the trumpet for him (Odon Letim +).
 I immediately had this impression that he is a caring and loving man.

 Eventually, Maris introduced me to him, we shook hands, he gently smiled at me and softly said: How are you? or kumusta ka?
 Right there, I got an up close and personal impression of him.
 His gentle smile, his soft yet hoarse voice and his calm demeanor.
-It simply told me that he was a loving father and husband.
+It simply told me that he is a loving father and husband.

-Farewell to you Uncle JAIME the LOVING TRUMPET MAN…
+Farewell to you Uncle JAIME the LOVING TRUMPET MAN. …